Flashcards

 A company’s capital structure is also referred to as its capitalization.
 It is the amount of debt and equity issued by a corporation.

-A cash account is a brokerage account in which the client must pay for the securities within two business days, under regular way settlement.
+A cash account is a brokerage account in which the client must pay for the securities within one business day, under regular way settlement (T + 1).

 Cash equivalents are securities that are the most liquid, the “safest” on the risk spectrum.
 Money market instruments are sometimes referred to as cash equivalents.